 Home

-Her recordings include Electric Diamond, Angel, Konzerto and Succubus and Ariel View, for which she received three music awards from Just Plain Folks, including Best Instrumental Album and Best Song.
-On her own record label, Ariel Ventures, she has produced music featuring chamber works by Russian pianist-composer Ivan Sokolov on <amberwood>, Homage to Fiddlers and Russian Soulscapes; solo violin music by the Swedish composer Ole Saxe on Dancing Suite to Suite and Peace Piece; and filmed Dan Tepfer’s Solo Blues for violin and piano for one performer simultaneously.
-She has also recorded for Albany, Blue Coast Records, Bridge, Camel Productions, CRI, Innova, the Lithuanian Music Centre, Mode, Neos, Numinous, RCA, Sony and Tzadik.
+Her recordings of original music include Electric Diamond, Angel, Konzerto and Succubus and Ariel View, for which she has received three music awards from Just Plain Folks, including Best Instrumental Album and Best Song.
+On her own record label Ariel Ventures she has produced music featuring chamber works by Russian pianist/composer Ivan Sokolov on <amberwood>, Homage to Fiddlers & Russian Soulscapes; solo violin music of Swedish composer Ole Saxe on Dancing Suite to Suite & Peace Piece; and filmed Dan Tepfer’s Solo Blues for violin and piano for one performer simultaneously.
+She has also recorded for CRI, Sony, RCA and Camel Productions, as well as the Bridge, Albany, Mode, Numinous, Innova, Tzadik, NEOS, Toccata Classics, Blue Coast Records and Lithuanian Music Center labels.

-She has served as concertmaster of the Junge Deutsche Philharmonie Kammerorchester and the New York String Orchestra, and performed in the June in Buffalo and Wellesley Composers Conferences, as well as at music festivals that include Olympic Music, Tanglewood, Amelia Island, Next Generation, Canberra, Permainu Muzika, American Spring, Music Olomouc, Bowling Green State and Huddersfield, where she gave the UK premiere of David Felder’s Another Face for violin solo with Delcom video walls, and in Nayarit, Mexico at the San Pancho, Chacala and Sinergiarte Music Festivals.
+She has served as concertmaster of the Junge Deutsche Philharmonie Kammerorchester and the New York String Orchestra, and performed in the June in Buffalo and Wellesley Composers Conferences, as well as music festivals including Olympic Music, Tanglewood, Amelia Island, Next Generation, Canberra, Permainu Muzika, American Spring, Music Olomouc, Bowling Green State and Huddersfield, where she gave the UK premiere of David Felder’s Another Face for violin solo with Delcom video walls, and in Nayarit, Mexico at the San Pancho, Chacala and Sinergiarte Music Festivals.
 She has toured with the New York Philharmonic, Mikhail Baryshnikov’s White Oak Dance Project, Erick Hawkins Dance Company, and the Bolshoi Ballet.
-She was a guest artist with Tatiana Grindenko’s contemporary-music group Opus Posthumous from Moscow, Seattle Chamber Players in their Icebreaker II: Baltic Voices Festival, and with the Ensemble for the Romantic Century in New York.
-She premiered the Dance Suite by the Swedish composer Ole Saxe with the Redwood Symphony.
+She was a guest artist with Tatiana Grindenko’s contemporary music group Opus Posthumous from Moscow, Seattle Chamber Players in their Icebreaker II: Baltic Voices Festival, and Ensemble for the Romantic Century in New York and was Principal Second Violin and Festival Artist with the Colorado MahlerFest Orchestra in Boulder.
+She currently serves as concertmaster of Joy Street Orchestra in Seattle.
+She performs on a violin made by Jean Baptiste Vuillaume in 1860 and a viola made in 1987 by William Whedbee.

 REVIEWS